opendataphilly/opendataphilly-jkan/_datasets/phillyhistoryorg.md

   \ intersection, place name, and neighborhood as well as keyword, date, collection,\
   \ topics, and other criteria.
 Images and maps are associated with a location using\
   \ the database's geocoding feature.
 Users can create a free account to save images,\
-  \ bookmark searches, and submit error reports.\r\n\r\nTrouble downloading or have\
+  \ bookmark searches, and submit error reports."
-  \ questions about this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 opendataphilly_rating: '10'
 organization: City of Philadelphia
 resources: